Stemanz/restring/README.md

 What KEGG pathway was found in which comparisons?
 What pvalues?
 What DE genes annotated in that pathway were shared in those comparisons?
 How can I simultaneously show results for all my experimental groups, for all terms, all at once?
 This can all be managed by ```restring```.

----

-**(!) kindly note**: while all the basics have been covered so far, I'm still writing this doc, which does not yet contain all the info.

----

 ## Use case
 Modern high-throughput -omic approaches generate huge lists of differentially expressed (DE) genes/proteins, which can in turn be used for functional enrichment studies.
 Manualy reviewing a large number of such analyses is time consuming, especially for experimental designs with more than a few groups.
 Let's consider this experimental setup: